ministryofjustice/security-guidance/docs/password-managers.md

 A password manager should never store passwords in an unencrypted form.
 This means that keeping a list of passwords in a simple text file using Notepad would be A Bad Thing.

 Good password managers encrypt the passwords in a file using strong encryption.
 It shouldn't matter where you store the encrypted file.
-Storing the list “in the cloud” lets your password manager access the data from any device.
+Storing the list "in the cloud" lets your password manager access the data from any device.
 This is useful if you are logging in from a laptop, or a mobile device.
 Storing the passwords locally means the password manager works even when offline.

 A good password manager will have: